 Once you have started treatment, it can take 6 months to a few years for the disease

 to go into remission.
 Some people can stop taking medicine, but often the disease

 comes back.
-You may need on-and-off treatment for the rest of your life.
+You may need treatment now and then for the rest of your life.
 Some people

-need to remain on treatment if they have relapsed many times or their disease is severe.
+need to remain on treatment if they have relapsed many times or if their disease is

 In some cases autoimmune hepatitis may go away without taking any medicines.
 But for